confluentinc/tutorials/joining-stream-stream/flinksql/README.md

   Select the default catalog (Confluent Cloud environment) and database (Kafka cluster) to use with the dropdowns at the top right.

-  Finally, run following SQL statements to create the `orders` and `shipments` tables backed by Kafka running in Docker, populate them with test data, and run the join query.
+  Finally, run following SQL statements to create the `orders` and `shipments` tables, populate them with test data, and run the join query.

   ```sql
   CREATE TABLE orders (